Who is this for?

 At the time of creation, inventions are co-owned by the inventor and the University (‘joint ownership’).
 An exception to joint ownership is if the rights to an invention were granted to a third party under a prior agreement, such as a grant, sponsored research agreement, or material transfer agreement.

 Once an invention is disclosed, inventors may choose to assume full ownership and responsibility for patenting and commercialization (‘Inventor-owned’) or they can offer to assign the invention to U of T (‘University-owned’).
-If the University accepts assignment following an intellectual property (IP) and market review, IPO is responsible for managing patent expenses and associated revenues.
+When the University accepts assignment, following an intellectual property (IP) and market review, IPO is responsible for managing patent expenses and associated licensing revenues.
 IPO will also work with inventors to determine a commercial path for the technology.
 Preferably, a patent should not be filed until ownership is determined.

 Inventors are able to publish and present the results of their research and still protect the commercial value of their IP, however, patent rights may be affected by these activities.
 It is best to submit an Invention Disclosure before communicating about the invention publicly.
 There are significant differences between Canada, the U.S., and other countries as to how publication affects a future patent.
-Once publicly disclosed (i.e. published or presented in some form), an invention cannot get patent protection outside of Canada or the United States.
 Be sure to inform IPO via the contact listed below of any imminent or prior public disclosure if you are considering a patent application.

-If the inventor requests to assign the invention to U of T, it is reviewed by IPO to evaluate its commercialization, marketing, and intellectual property potential.
-This evaluation guides whether the University will pursue commercialization and if licensing to an existing company or creating a start-up is preferred.
+If the inventor requests to assign the invention to U of T, IPO evaluates its commercialization, marketing, and intellectual property potential.

-Key considerations for determining commercial potential include the following.
+Key considerations for determining commercialization potential include the following.